nopool/kratum/README.md

 ## Deployment and development

-Kratum is developed using Node.js 12.x (due to Ubuntu LTS availability) and requires a [working Kadena Chainweb node](https://github.com/nopool/chainweb-node), the configuration of which is described in that repository.
+Kratum is developed using Node.js 12.x due to Ubuntu LTS availability.
+The server requires a [hosted Supabase project](https://supabase.com/dashboard/projects), which you can refer to their documentation to configure, and a
+[working Kadena Chainweb node](https://github.com/nopool/chainweb-node), the configuration of which is described in that repository.
 To import the other dependencies and run the server on Ubuntu 22.04 LTS, follow the steps below.